EnrSanti/CUDatILP/README.md

 # CUD@ILP

-CUD@ILP is a CUDA-accelerated extension of the FOLD-RM algorithm for binary classification tasks.
+CUD@ILP is a CUDA-accelerated extension of the FOLD-RM algorithm for binary and multiclass classification tasks.

 The project is based on FOLD-RM (https://github.com/hwd404/FOLD-RM), an Inductive Logic Programming (ILP) framework that learns default theories represented as Answer Set Programs (ASP).
 ASP is a declarative logic programming paradigm that supports negation and is interpreted under stable model semantics.